AAI-ZZU/2D-Ptr/README.md

 - The `--eval_batch_size` is set to 1 for serial evaluation.

 ### Citations
+If you use 2D-Ptr or this codebase in your work, please cite:
 ```
 @inproceedings{liu20242d,
   title={2d-ptr: 2d array pointer network for solving the heterogeneous capacitated vehicle routing problem},